It’s hard to prepare for the unknown, but there are steps you can take after a diagnosis to help you and your family cope.

 What will happen to my family?

-Don’t put off the hard conversations.
+Don’t delay the hard conversations.
 The earlier you can talk about legal, financial, long-term and end-of-life issues with family members, the better.
-Taking action simply means that you are looking ahead with long-term plans that will help you and your family better deal with the situation.
+Taking action simply means that you’re looking ahead with long-term plans that will help you and your family better deal with the situation.

 Where can I find help?

 The Alzheimer’s Association has a listening hotline (800-272-3900) for people who need support, or you can join an online community.
 Alzheimer’s Greater Los Angeles has a 24/7 hotline (844- 435-7259) and website for Southern California residents.
 Your family medical provider can also give you a list of contacts in your area.

 For more than 30 years, Keck Medicine of USC physicians and researchers have made major contributions to understanding Alzheimer’s disease, vascular brain injury and memory problems.